 In recent years we’ve seen businesses shift from owning all of their IT infrastructure to deploying parts of it to the cloud.
 This has enabled even better employee collaboration as cloud services can be accessed from anywhere with an internet connection, improving business processes across the organisation.

 It has also seen a rise in the number of remote workers as it’s now possible to have an entire workload hosted in the cloud.
 For example, Desktop-as-a-Service (also known as virtual desktops) allow a user to access all of their work applications and documents from any location.
 The desktop is presented to the user in such a way that it can be fully personalised, including everything from wallpapers to documents, so that they are available as soon as the user logs in.

 Mobile too has changed the way that we work and it’s now common to see staff using personal devices at work.

-We’ve also seen online learning become increasingly popular in recent years, as technology has improved enough to ensure that it too can become a social experience for staff.
+We’ve also seen online learning become increasingly popular in recent years, as technology has improved enough to ensure that it too can become a social experience for staff and students alike.

-Integrating online learning with your intranet and portal can assist in furthering an employees training, providing supplementary resources to help employees gain a deeper perspective in the form of video content, social posts, Q&As, related documents, case studies, as well as details of the best colleagues to contact.
+Integrating online learning with your intranet and portal can assist in furthering training, providing supplementary resources to help employees gain a deeper perspective in the form of video content, social posts, Q&As, related documents, case studies, as well as details of the best colleagues or people to contact.

-So to sum up, intranets and portals helps in connecting, communicating and collaborating with others - colleagues, suppliers, partners and other key stakeholders.
+So to sum up, intranets and portals help in connecting, communicating and collaborating with others - colleagues, suppliers, partners and other key stakeholders.

 Collaboration platforms such as intranet solutions should be implemented to better facilitate this and the rewards for the organisation can be plentiful.
 Not only can revenues be significantly improved by offering cost savings and improved productivity, but morale and relationships can also be cemented.